 The Encounter When Officers Arrived On Scene

-A secure perimeter was then established around the residence, and the Berkshire County Special Response Team (SRT) and the North Adams Police Department Crisis Negotiators were called for assistance.
+A secure perimeter was established around the residence, and the Berkshire County Special Response Team (SRT) and the North Adams Police Department Crisis Negotiators were called for assistance.
 In addition, the Brien Center was contacted to provide an emergency mental health clinician to assist in response to the incident.

 Drones Deployed By The SRT